 Each season, the visiting public can witness the construction team using all the techniques associated with castle-construction: wedge-and-feather sandstone quarrying, lime-mortar making, rubble-stone masonry, vault construction, hewing beams, assembling roof timbers etc.

-On site, there is also have a working forge, carters and their horses, a dyers' workshop, a tilers' and wood-fired tile kiln, a woodturner, and ropemaker.
+On site, there is also have a working forge, carters and their horses, a dyers' workshop, a paint shop, a tiler-maker and wood-fired tile kiln, a woodturner, and ropemaker.

 Guédelon is carrying out experimental archaeology on a vast scale.
-The project is monitored by a scientific committee made up of archaeologists, historians, researchers and castellologists, including:
+Florian Renucci is the project’s master mason.
+He works in collaboration with a scientific committee made up of archaeologists, historians, researchers and castellologists, including:

 · Anne Baud: archaeologist and building specialist;